Canva vs PowerPoint: Summary

 - Stock content: PowerPoint offers only thousands of stock images, videos, and graphics, whereas Canva offers 100+ million

-- Audio: Canva offers stock audio clips but PowerPoint doesn’t
+- Audio: Canva offers stock audio clips, but PowerPoint doesn’t

 Content relevance